 As particular beings we all have particular needs in terms of space for the wellbeing of our body.

 THE LOST HOUSE questions the notion of house in the perspective of the body.

 There is a house hidden somewhere deep inside ourselves.

 The challenge here is to go deep down in search of it

 APPRENTICES IN PEFURA'S STUDIO

-The following young artists have been selected and will be participating as apprentice in Maurice Pefura's studio.
-When international travel allows after the peak of the covid-19 pandemic, they will meet and work on their collective art piece in August 2020 and exhibit during KAB20.
+The following young artists have been selected and are participating as apprentice in Maurice Pefura's studio.
 At the moment they are interacting online through Zoom and Whatsapp.